ludwikbukowski/telemetry_influxdb/README.md

   By default the reporter sends events through UDP to localhost:8089.

-  Note that the reporter doesn't aggregate events in-process - it sends updates to InfluxDB whenever a relevant Telemetry event is emitted.
+  Note that the reporter doesn't aggregate events in-process by default - it sends updates to InfluxDB whenever a relevant Telemetry event is emitted.
+See the `:batch_size` option below to configure this behavior.

 ## Run test